Cosmian/CipherCompute/README.md

 - [dataset participant 0](data/participant_0/data.csv)
 - [dataset participant 1](data/participant_1/data.csv)

-The 2 datasets are owned by two companies and are very sensitive, so they cannot be shared in cleartext to each other participants.
+These 2 datasets are owned by two companies and are very sensitive, so they cannot be shared in cleartext to each other participants.

 An MPC (Multi-Party Computation) program has been designed in Rust to compute a merge join and will be used in this example.